Ballast Water Management Convention: Standards

 Under the convention, ships are required, according to a timetable of implementation, to comply with the D1 or D2 standards.

 The D1 standard requires ships to carry out a ballast water exchange, and specifies the volume of water that must be replaced.
 This standard involves exchanging the uptaken discharge water from the last port, with new sea water; it must occur at a minimum of 200 nautical miles from shore.
 The D2 standard is more stringent and requires the use of an approved ballast water treatment system.
 The system must ensure that only small levels of viable organisms remain left in water after treatment so as to minimise the environmental impact of shipping.

 New ships will be required to install and comply with the D2 standard from 8 September 2017, once the convention has entered into force.
 Existing ships, who are subject to the phased implementation schedule, have potentially (depending on the renewal of their ship certificates) until 8 September 2024, by which time all ships will comply with the D2 standard.

 It is also possible for ships to discharge ballast at approved shore reception facilities in ports, as article 5 requires that when cleaning or repair of a ships ballast tanks occurs, ports should have adequate reception facilities for the sediments.
 Facilities must include safe disposal arrangements, storage and treatment equipment, safe and suitable mooring and emergency arrangements and the necessary reducers for connections to ships.

-Some ships may be exempted from complying with the convention, according to certain conditions and the appropriate permission being given by a flag State.
+The BWM Convention exempts certain categories of ships from its requirements, including vessels not designed to carry ballast water, warships and naval auxiliary ships operated by a State, ships engaged solely in non-commercial service, and vessels with permanent ballast water in sealed tanks.
 These include ships trading in a limited area, small vessels including sailboats and fishing vessels, vessels only operating on one coast and also FPSOs.